Zsolt Hornyák

-Zsolt Hornyák (born 1 May 1973) is a Slovak football manager and a former player who is the manager of Hungarian team Puskás Akadémia.
+Zsolt Hornyák (born 1 May 1973) is a Slovak football manager and a former player who was the manager of Hungarian team Puskás Akadémia.

 As a player, Hornyák played as a defender.
-He won the Czechoslovakian championship in the 1991–92 season, and following the separation of the two countries, four Slovakian championships, and two Slovakian cups.
+He won the Czechoslovak championship in the 1991–92 season, and following the separation of the two countries, four Slovak championships, and two Slovak cups.
 Hornyák was capped by Slovakia three times between 2000 and 2001.

 International career

 Hornyák made his debut for the Slovakia national team in a 2–0 friendly victory over Greece on 15 November 2000.
 He came on for Vladimír Janočko in the 66th minute.
 He then appeared as a late substitute in a 1-1 friendly draw with Algeria on 27 February 2001.
 He made his final appearance for the national team on 7 October 2001 in a 2002 FIFA World Cup qualifying match against Macedonia, which Slovakia won 5–0.

 Managerial career

 Hornyák worked as a head coach in Armenian football clubs Mika and Banants from 2011 to 2015.
 In 2011, he was an assistant coach in FC Mika.
 In 2012, he became a head coach replacing Slovak Jozef Bubenko.
 In 2012–2013 season FC Mika won Armenian Premier League silver medals and Supercup.
 Zsolt Hornyák was appointed as a head coach of FC Banants in 2013 leading the team to the gold medals of Armenian Premier League in 2013/2014 season.
 That was the first title in Armenian Premier League for FC Banants.
 In 2014 FC Banants under Zsolt Hornyák won Armenian Supercup.
 He was included in top 10 Slovak coaches list in 2013 (8th place) and 2014 (6th place).

 He signed a contract with Slovan Liberec in June 2018.